lyteword/chspurgeon-tod/volume-2/psalm-34.md

 **Verse 17.** *Afflictions and their threefold blessing.*

-1\.They make us pray.
+1\.
+They make us pray.

-2\.They bring us the Lord's hearing ear.
+2\.
+They bring us the Lord's hearing ear.

-3\.They afford room for joyful experience of deliverance.
+3\.
+They afford room for joyful experience of deliverance.

 **Verse 18.** The nearness of God to broken hearts, and the certainty of their salvation.